By Dr Rosemary Marsh, GP Specialist Trainee, MRCPCH

 - Proceed to medical management or referral as per the breastfed infant

-First Steps Nutrition Trust has published information on thickened (anti-reflux) milks (see section 5.7), including a review of the evidence for their use.
+First Steps Nutrition Trust has published information on thickened (anti-reflux) milks (green report ‘Infant Milks in the UK’, see section 5.7), including a review of the evidence for their use.
 Products are widely available over-the counter but are classified as ‘foods for special medical purposes’ and should only be used under medical supervision.

-Information on the necessary volumes of artificial baby milk for infants can be found in Section 6 of the document First Steps Nutrition Trust: Infant Milks in the UK.
+Information on the necessary volumes of artificial baby milk for infants can be found in Section 6 of the document First Steps Nutrition Trust: Infant Milks in the UK (see the green report).

 Manufacturer guidance on how to make up thickened infant milks (designated ‘foods for special medical purposes’) are not currently in line with recommendations for making up standard infant formula safely, and suggest using water at temperatures lower than 70ºC.
 Where these milks are prescribed, advice should be taken from a health professional on how to make them up appropriately.